tcheukueppoo/maat/docs/gc.md

 ### Write Barriers

-In incremental garbage collection, the collector distinguishes two different types of white colors: A white color is dedicated for objects in the current GC cycle while the other is for the next GC cycle and viceversa.
+In incremental garbage collection, the collector distinguishes two different types of white colors: One dedicated to objects in the current GC cycle and the other to objects in the next GC cycle.
 A write forward barrier in incremental mode deeply marks the referred object black if the sweep phase has not yet been reached; otherwise it's marked white for the next GC cycle in order to avoid other write barriers form the referred object.
-A backward write barrier in incremental mode simply turns the black referring object to gray and insert it in a gray list to be processed in the atomic phase.
+A backward write barrier in incremental mode simply turns the black referring object gray and insert it in a gray list to be processed in the atomic phase.

 ### Collection Paramaters